A professional-grade headline gets noticed, clicked, and shared.

 To demonstrate the process, I've deconstructed its creation below:

 As a starting point, I wrote down the bare bones of what this article is about: Crafting headlines.

 Step 1: Make it USEFUL

 "How to Craft Headlines"

-Starting a headline with "Learn," "Discover," or, in this case, "How to," instantly relays value, or usefulness.
+Starting a headline with "Learn," "Discover," or, in this case, "How to," instantly indicates value.